abhyaasa/app/dev-notes.md

 ### Ionic view

-[Ionic view](http://view.ionic.io) supports allows convenient iOS and Android testing and sharing of development versions.
+[Ionic view](http://view.ionic.io) supports allows convenient iOS and Android testing and sharing of development versions an iOS or Android app.
 Each developer used their own account.

+### gulp

+The gulp CLI command is used only in the project directory.

+Run `gulp help` for annotated list of gulp project management tasks.

+`gulp index` generates `./www/index.html` from `./index.html`, so edit only the latter.
+This avoids superfluous version control changes, as script injection order is unpredictable.

+The `g` script runs shortcuts in the gulp `cmdAliases` directory.
+For example, to initiate the most common debugging run, execute `g i`.
+This runs `gulp cmd i`, which runs `gulp is i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`.
+Run `gulp cmd` for alias list.

 ## Config